 Auto transport inspection and proper Bill of Lading

 Auto transport is not a complicated process.
 However, we understand that shippers can be stressed and overwhelmed by it because transporting a vehicle is not something people do every day.
 In fact, most of our customers are first time shippers and it is completely understandable that they feel tense at booking.
 That’s why we have developed this website where customers can find a ton of a useful information.
-We have an FAQ section where customers can find answers to the most common auto transport questions and a Blog where we constantly publish tips and interesting articles.
+We have a frequently asked questions (FAQ) section where customers can find answers to the most common auto transport questions and a Blog where we constantly publish tips and interesting articles.

 When the inspection is done it is important to mark everything on the Bill of Lading, which is the official document and a binding contract.